-- (A) Leverage existing other resources and assets. - (B) Demonstrate project readiness and Community Support. - (C) Support low-income or disadvantaged communities. - (D) Promote geographic diversity of fund allocations. - (E) Provide consumers with affordable service options and/or commit to participate in a program that supports low-income consumers. - (F) Include public broadband assets that can be shared by multiple service providers and that can support a variety of public purposes. - (G) Provide a network design that is scalable, addresses redundancy and will result in high reliability and resiliency.
+- (A) Leverage existing other resources and assets, including - (B) Demonstrate project readiness and Community Support. - (C) Support low-income or disadvantaged communities. - (D) Promote geographic diversity of fund allocations. - (E) Provide consumers with affordable service options and/or commit to participate in a program that subsidizes low income consumers. - (F) Include public broadband assets that can be shared by multiple service providers and that can support a variety of public purposes. - (G) Quality of Service